victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 ## Notes:
 - set logtraffic all logs all traffic matched by this policy, including web filter blocks.

-## After this, syslog logging is configured, and logs will be sent to Splunk (assuming UDP 514 is reachable).
+## With syslog logging configured on the FortiGate, log messages will be forwarded to Splunk for monitoring and analysis, provided that UDP port 514 is open and reachable between the FortiGate and the Splunk server.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a17912a36a48903868eff50066db41e724c56239/New%20folder%20(4)/Screenshot%202025-09-03%20203209.png)

-# Next was to set up Splunk to ingest FortiGate logs via UDP 514.
-You’ll need to create or edit an inputs.conf in the Fortinet Add-On and after that restart splunk:
+# Next, I configured Splunk to ingest FortiGate logs via UDP port 514.
+This involved creating or editing the inputs.conf file within the Fortinet Add-On, followed by restarting Splunk to apply the changes:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/335ad021691b935952bb8ee38538d7430d619cb6/New%20folder%20(3)/inputsconf%20for%20fortigate.png)

-Verified if firewall policy is been configured or applied Testpc-firewall → policy ID 2
+- Verified if firewall policy is been configured or applied
+- Testpc-firewall → policy ID 2
-LAN-to-WAN → policy ID 1
+- LAN-to-WAN → policy ID 1

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/56e7298a5a59c4df0ef22288e6d6bf3b9b541cb5/New%20folder%20(3)/show%20is%20enable.png)

-You see all logs displayed including the webfiltering
+## After configuring log ingestion, Splunk successfully displays all FortiGate logs, with Web Filtering events included, allowing for complete monitoring and analysis of network activity:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/8100ef16e67c1acd4af128d0b34e078f2c6f26ef/New%20folder%20(4)/log%20types%20(traffic%2C%20VPN%2C%20virus%2C%20etc.)..png)

-Fortigate showing in splunk
+## Verified that the FortiGate device is successfully integrated and its logs are being collected in Splunk, confirming proper connectivity and log ingestion:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a17912a36a48903868eff50066db41e724c56239/New%20folder%20(3)/firewal.png)

-showing the Test Machine IP address
+## Splunk successfully displays the Test Machine’s IP address along with the FortiGate logs, confirming that log events are correctly associated with the source devices for monitoring and analysis:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a17912a36a48903868eff50066db41e724c56239/New%20folder%20(4)/Logs%20from%20web.png)

-Generate a test log to verify fortigate logs is sent to splunk
+## To confirm log forwarding, a test event was generated on the FortiGate device.
+Splunk was then checked to ensure the event was successfully received and indexed, verifying proper log ingestion from FortiGate:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/56e7298a5a59c4df0ef22288e6d6bf3b9b541cb5/New%20folder%20(3)/firewall%20sending%20log.png)

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a17912a36a48903868eff50066db41e724c56239/New%20folder%20(4)/Screenshot%202025-09-03%20223140.png)

-Showing the webfilering working blocked the web application that are not needed
+## The FortiGate Web Filtering feature is operational, successfully blocking access to unauthorized or unwanted web applications, as confirmed by the logs displayed in Splunk:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/main/New%20folder%20(4)/Screenshot%202025-09-06%20212541.png)

-Created a table to show the high impact of webfiletering, blocking web application these shows the logs from fortigate where it displace instagram, facebbok, twitter were been blocked, you can see instagram where the highest blocked  all this shown in splunk
+## A table was generated in Splunk to visualize the effectiveness of FortiGate Web Filtering.
+It shows logs of blocked web applications, including Instagram, Facebook, and Twitter, with Instagram having the highest number of blocks.
+This demonstrates how Web Filtering enforces access control and is effectively captured in Splunk for monitoring:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/b618a777451cf1cece36440e3dcae5d2b8d061e5/New%20folder%20(3)/webfirewalchart.png)

 #🟣 Results & Conclusion